 The Padmasambhava Meditation Center, founded by the Venerable Chhoje Rinpoche, is a non-profit organization dedicated to the study and practice of meditation and Tibetan Buddhism.
 The teachings of Buddhism focus on activating wisdom and compassion through the practice of meditation.

 Chhoje Tulku Rinpoche is a recognized lineage holder of both the Nyingma and Kagyu schools of Tibetan Buddhism.
-A highly skilled and beloved meditation master, his teachings are rooted in the Dudjom Tersar Nyingma lineage of the Vajrayana tradition.
+Drawing on a long history of traditional study and practice, Rinpoche is a highly qualified, skillful and beloved meditation master.
+His teachings are rooted in the Dudjom Tersar Nyingma lineage of the Vajrayana tradition.

 Rinpoche has been teaching in North America for over 26 years.
 In 1987 he founded Padma Shedrup Ling, study and meditation center.
 Since then, he has taught throughout the U.S. and in many other countries, directing activities under its auspices.
 Rinpoche also heads several monasteries and a nunnery in India, and supervises a wide variety of dharma projects in Nepal and Bhutan.